Last updated on December 19, 2025

 The mana base for this deck is exceptionally simple, partly thanks to the fact it’s mono-red with a very limited range of choices for utility lands, but also because utility lands are expensive.

-You have a simple setup of 30 Mountains, a copy of Castle Embereth, and one Forgotten Cave.
-The Castle can be a good mana sink later on to push additional damage, and the Cave is some card-neutral digging for the late game.
+You have a simple setup of 29 Mountains, a copy of Castle Embereth, and one Den of the Bugbear.
+The Castle can be a good mana sink later on to push additional damage, and the Den of the Bugbear, is a great fit as a land that can produce two goblins and four power with potential to enter untapped.

 Combos and Interactions